Highpointer/Credit_Risk_Analysis/README.md

 ![Easy Ensemble AdaBoost Classifier.png](Resources/Easy_Ensemble_AdaBoost_Classifier.png)
 ### Deliverable 4: Written Report on the Credit Risk Analysis

-(4 points) The purpose of this analysis is to evaluate several machine learning models by using resampling to determine which models are best at predicting credit risk.
+The purpose of this analysis is to evaluate several machine learning models by using resampling models and ensemble classifiers to determine which models are best at predicting credit risk.

-### The models include the following:
+Resampling models include the following:

-Naïve Random Oversampling</p>
+#### Naïve Random Oversampling
-SMOTE Oversampling</p>
+#### SMOTE Oversampling
-Undersampling</p>
+#### Undersampling
-Combination (Over and Under) Sampling</p>
+#### Combination (Over and Under) Sampling, a.k.a.
+SMOTEENN

+Ensemble classifiers include the following:

+#### Balanced Random Forest Classifier
+#### Easy Ensemble AdaBoost Classifier

 Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.